 - preventative care

-Mandatory Group Insurance Plan, with the Option to Waive
+Mandatory Group, with the Option to Waive

 Some schools/colleges/universities have a mandatory insurance plan with predetermined coverage for all their students, but still, allow students to opt-out.
-This under the condition that the student who chooses to purchase a health insurance plan outside the one predetermined by the school purchases an adequate plan.
+This under the condition that the student who chooses to purchase health insurance outside the one predetermined by the school purchases an adequate plan.

 Schools decide whether the outside-plan is adequate through the “waiver form”.
-This is a document no longer than two pages, that contains a list of the benefits requirements that your health insurance plan needs to either meet or exceed.
+This is a document no longer than two pages, that contains a list of the benefits requirements that your health insurance policy needs to either meet or exceed.
 It requires both your signature and that of the insurance company.

-F1 Student Health Insurance Requirements
+International Student Health Insurance Requirements in USA

 In particular, schools with a “waiver form” will require you to purchase insurance that fulfills the conditions listed below: